 Under F.R.67, leave cannot be claimed as a matter of right.
 When exigencies of the public service so require, discretion to refuse or revoke leave of any description is reserved with the sanctioning authority.
 But at the same time the competent authority cannot compel a Government servant to take leave on half pay when leave on full pay is permissible to him.
-Further under rule 6 of A.P.
-Leave already taken whether of the same or any other kind.
+Further under rule 6 of TG Leave Rules any kind of leave admissible may be granted in continuation with any other kind of leave (other than casual leave) so admissible or in continuation of leave already taken whether of the same or any other kind.